micro-manager/micro-manager.github.io/_pages/SequenceTester.md

 ## Recorded parameters

-The parameters recorded in the `State` and `history` section correspond to the state modeled by each device type.
+The parameters recorded in the `State` and `History` section correspond to the state modeled by each device type.
 Device name (N.B., not device label) and parameter name are separated by a comma (`,`).

-Some parameters (such as `TCamera-0,Binning` or `TShutter-0,ShutterState`) map to Micro-Manager properties, but some (such as `TSwitcher-0,GeteOpen` or `TZStage-0,ZPositionUm`) do not.
+Some parameters (such as `TCamera-0,Binning` or `TShutter-0,ShutterState`) map to Micro-Manager properties, but some (such as `TSwitcher-0,GateOpen` or `TZStage-0,ZPositionUm`) do not.

 ### The `Busy` parameter